Column: A lesson on open records from Red Cross

 He spent 16 years in the Legislature, and during that time he spent a decade pushing to pass a Government in the Sunshine Law.
 For nine years, he couldn’t even get the bill out of committee.

-You know who blocked it?
+You know who blocked it, Governor?
 It was Cross’ fellow Democrats, led by a group called the Pork Chop Gang.
-They controlled both houses of the Legislature back then and they were notoriously awful.
+They controlled both houses of the Legislature back then, just as Republicans control it now, and they were notoriously awful.
 They wanted black and white kids to go to separate schools.
 They tried to rid the state’s colleges of anyone who was gay.
 The only voter they wanted to hear from was the wealthiest man in Florida, St. Joe Co. boss Ed Ball, who controlled banks and railroads and more than a few judges and politicians.

 To Cross, that wasn’t right.
 What particularly upset him was that they used government secrecy to make a buck.
 Some of his colleagues found out the route for Interstate 75, bought land needed for the highway and sold it to the state for a tidy profit.